Know Your Options for Final Arrangements

 Explore the differences between burial, cremation, and body donation.

-When considering final arrangements, most people have 3 options: Burial, Cremation, or Body Donation.
+When considering final arrangements, most people have 3 options: Anatomical Donation, Burial, or Cremation.
 Each choice comes with both advantages and disadvantages, and there are many different factors to consider.
 Cost, family or religious traditions, and personal preference may all affect your ultimate decision.

 Many people wish to contribute something positive to the world they will leave behind.
 Registering to become an organ donor is one way to do this; but when transplant donation isn’t an option, whole-body donation can provide an alternative way to give back.
 While organ transplants offer the satisfaction of a life immediately saved, whole-body donations have the potential to improve the lives of countless individuals through the medical research, education, and training opportunities they provide.
 And, with whole-body donation, many programs pay all donation related expenses.
 Whole-body donation doesn’t allow for traditional funeral viewing services, but families can arrange to hold a memorial service once the ashes are returned.